 Sigalit Davis holds a dual degree in Education and Hebrew Language from the Hebrew University of Jerusalem.
 She is a linguist and an expert in the history and development of the Hebrew language and has developed numerous curricula and approaches to the instruction of Hebrew.
-She has taught Hebrew and Jewish studies using diverse frameworks within various educational settings over the past 28 years and teaches Elementary Hebrew Levels 1 and 2 (HBRW 1101 and 1102), Intermediate Hebrew Levels 1 and 2 (HBRW 2101 and 2102), and Independent Study (HBRW 4993) for advanced students of Hebrew.
+She has taught Hebrew and Jewish studies using diverse frameworks within various educational settings over the past 30 years and teaches Elementary Hebrew Levels 1 and 2 (HBRW 1101 and 1102), Intermediate Hebrew Levels 1 and 2 (HBRW 2101 and 2102), and Independent Study (HBRW 4993) for advanced students of Hebrew.